okta/odyssey/packages/docs/base/color.md

-::: slot nimatron-all
+---
+template: plain
+id: base-color
+title: Color

-# Color
+headline: Color

-Here's a quick overview of the colors available in Odyssey and some guidelines for their use.
+lead: Here's a quick overview of the colors available in Odyssey and some guidelines for their use.
+description: Et morbi eget at consectetur.
+Elit aenean mi phasellus.
+---

 <figure class="ods-table--figure">
   <figcaption class="ods-table--figcaption">